wangxj03/wangxj03.github.io/content/posts/2024-08-23-anthropic-webui/index.md

     )
 ```

-## Demo Time
+## Configuring Open WebUI

+To connect the proxy server to Open WebUI, you'll need to configure two
+environment variables within the Open WebUI Docker container:

+- `OPENAI_API_BASE_URL`: Set this to the proxy server's address.
+If the proxy
+  server is running locally, use http://localhost:8000/v1.

+- `OPENAI_API_KEY`: Assign any arbitrary value to this variable.
+Open WebUI
+  requires this environment variable, but the actual API key isn't used.

+After setting these variables, start the Open WebUI container alongside the
+proxy server.
+Once everything is up and running, head over to
+http://localhost:3000 in your browser.
+You should now see Anthropic models
+listed in the model selection dropdown, allowing you to leverage their
+capabilities directly within Open WebUI.

 ![](webui.png)

+## Wrapping Up

-With a bit of ingenuity, we can successfully integrate Anthropic models with
+With a bit of ingenuity, we've successfully integrated Anthropic models into
 Open WebUI.
-This setup is relatively straightforward and serves as a
+This setup provides a flexible and cost-effective alternative to the
-cost-effective alternative to the subscription-based Pro version of Claude.ai.
+subscription-based Pro version of Claude.ai, offering enhanced functionality
+without the typical rate limit constraints.

-You can find the full source code at
+For those interested in exploring further, the full source code is available at
 https://github.com/wangxj03/ai-cookbook/tree/main/anthropic-webui.

 Happy coding!